 There are a lot of real estate investors in the world today.
-A great deal of them pour their heart, soul, money and years of their lives into this endeavor and get nowhere with it.
+A great deal of them pour their heart, soul, money, and years of their lives into this endeavor and get nowhere.

-At the same time, there are a select few who have made it HUGE in the business of real estate, hitting one grand slam after another, month after month, year after year.
+At the same time, a select few have made it HUGE in the business of real estate.
+They hit one grand slam after another, month after month, year after year.

 Being a real estate blogger, I've been fortunate enough to cross paths with some of these individuals from time to time.
 I recently reached out to some of these friends and acquaintances and asked them what they thought about this particular issue.

 Specifically, this is what I asked them: